MDAnalysis/UGM2023/hackathon/mdakits/README.md

 [UGM issue tracker][issue-tracker], and join our [Discord server][discord] to follow the discussion on the [#hackathon channel][hackathon-channel].

 Read our guide on making an MDAKit (https://mdakits.mdanalysis.org/makingakit.html).
-(*Additional materials TBA*)
+We also recommend watching our accompanying [video tutorial](https://www.youtube.com/watch?v=viCPUHkgSxg) which demonstrates the complete process of creating and adding an mdakit to the registry.

 Some other things to keep in mind:
 - *Use the MDAnalysis API*: MDAnalysis features a mature API aimed to